823 GOOD CAUSE FOR FAILURE TO PARTICIPATE (FSM)

 Good Cause for Failure to Meet ABAWD Work Requirements

-If the ABAWD would have worked 80 hours in a month, but missed work for good cause, the ABAWD can be considered to have met the ABAWD work requirement if the absence from work is temporary and the ABAWD retained his or her job.
+If the ABAWD would have met the required 80 hours a month, but missed work for good cause, the ABAWD can be considered to have met the ABAWD work requirement if the absence from work is temporary and the ABAWD retained his or her work activity.
 Good cause includes circumstances beyond the ABAWDs control, such as, but not limited to:

-· illness of another household member serious enough to require the presence of the individual;
+· illness of another household member that is serious enough to require the presence of the individual;

-The ABAWD must provide proof of the good cause reason for failure to meet the ABAWD work requirements.
-Bring to the attention of the District Office Supervisor, or other designated individual, any good cause situation which is questionable prior to making a decision.
+The ABAWD individual must provide proof of the good cause reason for failure to meet the ABAWD work requirements.
+When questionable, the eligibility worker will review the situation with the district office supervisor, or other designated individual prior to making a decision.
 Final authority for whether the ABAWD has met a good cause reason for failure to meet ABAWD work requirements rests with the District Office Supervisor.

 SNAP Employment & Training (SNAP E&T) Program